bcwaters/ai_cmd/grok/README.md

 ## future features

+  - create unit tests to cover all the different states of the cmd arguments

+  - refactor prompt profiles to inherit from a base class

+  - expand file mode to recieve a directory and process all files in the directory
+      * allow file filtering for code only

   - refine tree mode for more specific branch prompts and avoid overgeneralizing the subject, keep it on topic in relation to the parent.

   - Latex should be parsed after markdown